pelectron/static_gui_library/input_handling.md

 As long as the convention of the item's input handler return value is held, the whole system works as expected and you can mix and match item input handlers and page handlers, either library provided or your own.

-Again, to change the page input handling, just provide an [InputHandler](concepts.md/#input-handler) for the page.
+Again, to change the page input handling strategy, simply provide an [InputHandler](concepts.md/#input-handler) for the page.

 ## Item Layer
 The last layer is the item layer.
 Items receive user input from their containing page through the item's handle_input() method.
 The only requirement for the return value of the item's handle_input() method is that it respects the return value convention specified [above](#page-layer).
 That is:
  - sgl::error::no_error means no error.
  - sgl::error::edit_finished means the item itself decided it is done being edited.
- - any other value means an error occurred which you need to handle in your main loop.
+ - any other value means an error occurred which the item cannot handle itself an an upper layer must decide what to do.

 If the default way of doing things is not to your liking, you can also create your own custom page input handler.
 Again, if the convention of the item's input handler return value is respected, the library provided item types work as expected.